Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex5Task2" />
 #### Task 2 - Adding Properties to the ViewModel class####

-There are two pieces of information to be passed from the StoreController to the View template in order to generate the HTML response wanted: the number of genres in the store and a list of those genres.
+There are two pieces of information to be passed from the StoreController to the View template in order to generate the expected HTML response: the number of genres in the store and a list of those genres.

 In this task, you will add those 2 properties to the **StoreIndexViewModel** class: **NumberOfGenres** (an integer) and **Genres** (a list of strings).